ChackDan/PStemp/Set-AzureRmServiceFabricSettings.md

 # Set-AzureRmServiceFabricSettings

 ## SYNOPSIS
-Add or update one or multiple ServiceFabric settings to the cluster
+Add or update one or multiple ServiceFabric settings in a cluster.

 ## SYNTAX